SebastianReyes2005/LinearAlgebraProject/Linear Project 2/Probabilistic Analysis of Stock and Bond Gapping by Linear Algebra.md

 # Least-Squares Approximation: Introduction

-***Least-Squares Approximation*** is defined as a method to fit a line through a set of data points by minimizing the sum of the squared distances between the fitted line and each data point.
+***Least-Squares Approximation***, per our class, is defined as a method to fit a line through a set of data points by minimizing the sum of the squared distances between the fitted line and each data point.
 In linear algebra terms, least-squares approximation is seeking to find a line on
 $\mathbb{R}^2$, $\begin{bmatrix} a \\ b \end{bmatrix}$ , that best fits
 a series of points $(x_1, y_1)...(x_n, y_n)$.
 The values $a$ and $b$ are the slope and intercept of the line, respectively, and the line of "best